L3gomancer/GuideSSH/README.md

 # GuideSSH
 A brief guide to using SSH

 SSH (Secure SHell) is a way to connect your computer to another computer or server.
 You can use this if you have a web project you want to host on a server you own, or if you have a Linux device you need to transfer files to such as a smart-home product or a Raspberry Pi.
 This guide will cover ways to connect to a Linux server from Mac or Linux and will cover generating your own SSH keys.
-It assumes basic knowledge of the Bash command line but feel free to read teh manual for every command mentioned here, such as `man ssh-keygen`.
+It assumes basic knowledge of the Bash command line but feel free to read the manual for every command mentioned here, such as `man ssh-keygen`.

 ## Summary